Simulation-Software-Engineering/Lecture-Material/docs/styleguide.md

 # Style Guide for SSE Lecture Material

+## Commit Messages

+- Follow the [the seven rules of a great Git commit message](https://chris.beams.io/git-commit/) in a reasonable fashion.

 ## Names of Folders and Files

 - Use `snail_case`.
 Only exception are standard files such as `CONTRIBUTING.md`.